Apple's 10.5-inch iPad Air is the new middle-tier iPad at $499.

 - $499 price tag

-Apple in March 2019 resurrected its long dead iPad Air line with the introduction of a brand new $499 10.5-inch iPad Air that serves as a middle-tier iPad option between the lower-end $329 9.7-inch iPad and the higher-end $799 11-inch iPad Pro.
+Apple in March 2019 resurrected its long dead iPad Air line with the introduction of a brand new $499 10.5-inch iPad Air that serves as a middle-tier iPad option between the lower-end $329 9.7-inch iPad and the higher-end $799 11-inch and 12.9-inch iPad Pro models.

-The tagline for the new iPad Air is "power isn't just for the pros," which is fitting because while the iPad Air shares some features with the iPad Pro models, it doesn't have all of the pro-oriented bells and whistles.
+The tagline for the new iPad Air is "power isn't just for the pros," which is fitting because while the iPad Air shares some features with the iPad Pro models, it doesn't have all of the pro-oriented bells and whistles in order to keep costs lower.

 Apple's iPad Air features the same thin and light enclosure that was used for the now-discontinued 10.5-inch iPad Pro, which it replaces.
 At just 6.1mm thick and with a weight of a pound, it's portable and lightweight.
 It is available in Gold, Silver, and Space Gray with either 64 or 256GB of storage.